Lima9092/LimaMike/README.md

 - Maps source fields to new field names if specified in the `NewField` column
 - If `NewField` is empty, the original `SourceField` name is retained
 - Example: "Title" field becomes "BookTitle" if specified in mapping
+- The tool preserves a map of field name changes for consistent column ordering

 ### 2. Data Type Conversion
 - Converts data values to the specified type in the `DataType` column